Home Visiting Programs

 The City of Milwaukee Health Department offers three different home visiting programs to meet the unique needs of Milwaukee's families.
 These home visiting programs hope to improve prenatal, birth, and/or infant outcomes for the families served through:

-Connection to community resources and support
+- Connection to community resources and supports

-What are MHD's three Home Visitation Programs?
+What are MHD's Home Visitation Programs?

 Empowering Families of Milwaukee (EFM) uses evidence-based models and partners with the community to provide frequent and long-term home visits to pregnant women and their children.